Sodium: Astronomical observations

-Atomic sodium has a very strong spectral line in the yellow-orange part of the spectrum (the same line as is used in sodium-vapour street lights).
+Atomic sodium has a very strong spectral line in the yellow-orange part of the spectrum (the same line as is used in sodium-vapor street lights).
 This appears as an absorption line in many types of stars, including the Sun.
 The line was first studied in 1814 by Joseph von Fraunhofer during his investigation of the lines in the solar spectrum, now known as the Fraunhofer lines.
 Fraunhofer named it the "D" line, although it is now known to actually be a group of closely spaced lines split by a fine and hyperfine structure.

 The strength of the D line allows its detection in many other astronomical environments.
-In stars, it is seen in any whose surfaces are cool enough for sodium to exist in atomic form (rather than ionised).
+In stars, it is seen in any whose surfaces are cool enough for sodium to exist in atomic form (rather than ionized).
 This corresponds to stars of roughly F-type and cooler.
 Many other stars appear to have a sodium absorption line, but this is actually caused by gas in the foreground interstellar medium.
 The two can be distinguished via high-resolution spectroscopy, because interstellar lines are much narrower than those broadened by stellar rotation.

-Sodium has also been detected in numerous Solar System environments, including Mercury's atmosphere, the exosphere of the Moon, and numerous other bodies.
+Sodium has also been detected in numerous Solar System environments, including the exospheres of Mercury and the Moon, and numerous other bodies.
 Some comets have a sodium tail, which was first detected in observations of Comet Hale–Bopp in 1997.
 Sodium has even been detected in the atmospheres of some extrasolar planets via transit spectroscopy.

 Commercial production

-Employed only in rather specialized applications, only about 100,000 tonnes of metallic sodium are produced annually.
-Metallic sodium was first produced commercially in the late 19th century by carbothermal reduction of sodium carbonate at 1100 °C, as the first step of the Deville process for the production of aluminium:
+Employed in rather specialized applications, about 100,000 tonnes of metallic sodium are produced annually.
+Metallic sodium was first produced commercially in the late nineteenth century by carbothermal reduction of sodium carbonate at 1100 °C, as the first step of the Deville process for the production of aluminium: